RubixML/ML/docs/neural-network/cost-functions/cross-entropy.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/CostFunctions/CrossEntropy.php">[source]</a></span>

 # Cross Entropy
-Cross Entropy, or *log loss*, measures the performance of a classification model whose output is a probability value between 0 and 1.
-Cross-entropy loss increases as the predicted probability diverges from the actual label.
-So predicting a probability of .012 when the actual observation label is 1 would be bad and result in a high loss value.
-A perfect score would have a log loss of 0.
+Cross Entropy (or *log loss*) measures the performance of a classification model whose output is a joint probability distribution over the possible classes.
+Entropy increases as the predicted probability distribution diverges from the actual distribution.

 ### Parameters
 This cost function does not have any parameters.